langdoc/deepspeech-elan/README.rst

    * Under Linux, copy your ``DeepSpeech-ELAN`` folder into ``ELAN_5-8/app/extensions``.
    * Under Windows, copy your ``DeepSpeech-ELAN`` folder into ``C:\Users\AppData\Local\ELAN_5-8\app\extensions``.

-Once ELAN is restarted, it will now include 'DeepSpeech' in the list of Recognizers found under the 'Recognizer' tab in Annotation Mode.
+Once ELAN is restarted, it will now include 'DeepSpeech-ELAN' in the list of Recognizers found under the 'Recognizer' tab in Annotation Mode.
 The user interface for this recognizer allows users to enter the settings needed to apply an existing, pre-trained DeepSpeech ASR model to all of